Kevin Spacey's accuser describes the Oscar-winning actor as a 'slippery, snaky' predator to avoid

 The man said he used the image to promote his business.

-“Anyone who does social media would have killed for a picture like that,” the man said.
+“Anyone who does social media would have killed for a picture like that,” he said.

-He said the final straw for working with Spacey came on a day he was driving him to a celebrity-studded summer gala in 2004 or 2005 when the star violently gripped his crotch and he nearly ran off the road.
+He said the final straw came on a day he was driving Spacey to a celebrity-studded summer gala in 2004 or 2005.
+The star violently gripped his crotch and he nearly ran off the road, the man testified.

 “That’s such a turn on to me," he said Spacey replied.
 "You’re such a man.”

-Gibbs, however, said that Spacey only attended that party once — three or four years earlier than the witness claimed.
+Gibbs, however, said that Spacey only attended that gala once — three or four years earlier than the witness claimed.

-The defense lawyer also showed jurors a snapshot the man had sent Spacey of himself as thanks for supporting him on a hike for charity in the Rocky Mountains of North America.
-The man had also kept a warm letter Spacey had written him after donating 5,000-pound ($6,350) for the trek.
+The defense lawyer also showed jurors a snapshot the man had sent Spacey of himself as thanks for supporting him on a charity hike in the Rocky Mountains of North America.
+The man also kept a warm letter Spacey wrote him after donating 5,000-pound ($6,350) for the trek.

+Spacey told police when he was questioned that he considered the man a “clever” and “charming” friend and was baffled and deeply hurt by his allegations.
+He suggested the man reimagined their time together to produce false allegations because he was either too embarrassed to admit the truth or seeking financial gain.

+On cross-examination, the man said he may have considered suing Spacey but that whatever financial award he might win in court “wouldn’t be enough.”

 The man said he told a few people in his life about his experience with Spacey, fearing it could affect his career.
-He said he decided to come forward last year, after Spacey had been charged with assaulting the three other alleged victims in the case.
+He said he decided to come forward last year after Spacey was charged with assaulting the three other alleged victims in the case.

 “That’s a big part of it,” the man said.
 “Strength in numbers, isn’t it?”